blenderous/blenderous.github.io/cv.md

 ## Experience

+I have a total experience of more than 8 years.
 Apart from the period when I did freelance work, I have 2 years and 7 months of experience.

 ### Netcom computers India Pvt.
 Ltd. *(As a web developer - Jan 2018 to March 2018)*